Best Fertilizers for Peppers: Boost Your Pepper Harvest

 Q: Can I use compost or manure as fertilizer for pepper plants?

 A: Compost and well-aged manure can be used as organic fertilizers for pepper plants.
-These organic materials release nutrients slowly over time and improve the overall structure and fertility of the soil.
+These organic materials release nutrients gradually and improve the soil’s overall structure and fertility.

 Q: How can I keep my pepper plants healthy without over-fertilizing?